 Wednesday 18 and 25 October (half term)

-We will create enlarged versions of favourite sweets as individual projects which will be put together to create a sweetshop exhibition.
-They will be made from cardboard and mudrock, then painted.
+Giant sweetshop: In this session we created enlarged versions of our favourite sweets, as individual projects to be put together to create a sweetshop exhibition.

 Wednesday 1 November